 Careening down a frozen slick lane in an inflatable tube is an exhilarating winter experience.
 It’s no surprise then that it’s also a popular one, especially since it’s more affordable than skiing, accessible to practically any age or skill level and doesn’t require much in the way of fancy equipment.
-This season, with Covid protocols in place including reduced capacity and timed sessions, snow tubing is a hotter ticket than ever.
-If you’ve never tried it you might not know what to expect.
-Kenny Hess, director of sports and risk management at Massanutten Resort, shares some tips and advice for first-timers.
+If you’re looking to get some easy thrills this winter, here is where to go snow tubing this winter.
+Wheeeee!

-Wear the proper attire to be comfortable spending a few hours outside
+Wear the proper attire to be comfortable spending a few hours outside.

 Think back to your days of sledding as a kid, Hess says.
 Dress in layers with water-repellent clothing on the outside, consider hand and foot warmers and obviously warm gloves and a hat.
 If your tubing session is at night it will obviously be chillier.

-Choose the right mask
+Choose the right mask.

-Be mindful of the needs of small kids
+Be mindful of the needs of small kids.

 Parks have a minimum height (and sometimes age) requirement for kids; at Massanutten that requirement is 36-inches, no matter the age.
 Every rider must have a tube (and you can’t bring your own), so this means smaller kids who don’t meet the requirement can’t just ride in a parent’s tube.
 A moving walkway with a non-slip rubberized surface usually takes riders to the top of the run, and once you arrive kids can drag their tubes to the back of the line.
 However at the bottom they must lift it and carry it to the conveyor belt–this can be frustrating and heavy for younger kids, so parents may need to assist them.

-Conditions can change the tubing experience
+Conditions can change the tubing experience.

-Depending on the weather, staff at Massanutten make the call as to whether or not to allow members of a family or friend group to tether their tubes together or require them to go down separately; the slicker the surface the fewer people are allowed to ride together, since doing so picks up a lot of speed.
+Depending on the weather, staff at Massanutten make the call as to whether or not to allow members of a family or friend group to tether their tubes together or require them to go down separately; the slicker the surface, the fewer people allowed to ride together, since doing so picks up a lot of speed.
 At the bottom of the runs, additional rubber mats are placed to slow down riders.
 Be prepared to be flexible, and remind kids (and nervous riders) that they might have to go it alone.

 “You’re outside, you’re not cramped in a car and you are out enjoying the fresh air,” Hess says.
 “Anyone can do it–it’s 90 minutes of pure fun!”